Amnesty International slams Shein IPO as a "badge of shame" for the London Stock Exchange

 “At the very minimum regulators must make sure that laws in place to root out modern slavery are complied with.”

 If you are looking to avoid companies involved in controversies, while prioritising ethical stocks for your portfolio, you could consider a fund with an ESG label.
-ESG stands for environmental, social and governance issues
+ESG stands for environmental, social and governance issues.

 ESG funds often target companies with strong environmental or social business practices, or exclude those which don’t meet minimum criteria.

-Katie has a background in investment writing and is interested in everything to do with personal finance and financial news.
+Katie has a background in investment writing and is interested in everything to do with personal finance, politics, and investing.
+She enjoys translating complex topics into easy-to-understand stories to help people make the most of their money.

-Before joining MoneyWeek, she worked as a content writer at Invesco, a global asset management firm, which she joined as a graduate in 2019.
-While there, she enjoyed translating complex topics into “easy to understand” stories.
+Before joining the MoneyWeek team, Katie worked as an investment writer at Invesco, a global asset management firm.
+She joined the company as a graduate in 2019.
+While there, she wrote about the global economy, bond markets, alternative investments and UK equities.